nrkn/bloodlines-tc/README.md

 Then take the 2d polygon sets, and create vertices, linedefs, sidedefs and sectors for doom and save to UDMF

+I have code that can so far convert the DXF as far as UDMF vertices and linedefs - I think building sidedefs and sectors is relatively straightforward but might involve a bit of swearing

-We have no texture information - so each wall should have a generated custom texture with it's polyface ID on it:
+We have no texture information in the DXF but we have a unique ID for each polyface - so each wall should have a generated custom texture with it's polyface ID on it:

 ```
 +------+